VirtCode/serene-aur/server/README.md

 By removing this configuration pacman will fall back to the `SigLevel` defined at the `[options]` level which by default only allows signed packages to be downloaded from a repository.
 More about the `SigLevel` configuration can be read in the [arch wiki](https://wiki.archlinux.org/title/Pacman/Package_signing#Configuring_pacman).

->[!NOTE]
-> The downloading and importing of the public key should in the future be possible through the cli

 ## API
 Additionally, the server exposes a REST API under`/package`.
 This api is used by the CLI to interact with the server to query, add, etc. packages.
 By default, the whole API is secured behind authentication via a secret.
 Read-only endpoints can be [configured](#configuration) to be open for everyone.